Proper polyhedral divisors and torus actions over arbitrary fields: Functoriality and semilinear morphisms

 which gives a contradiction.
-Thus, not every dominant equivariant morphism between two fixed normal affine varieties endowed with an effective action of a split algebraic torus arises from a morphism of a pair of fixed pp-divisors.
+Thus, not every dominant equivariant morphism between two fixed affine normal varieties endowed with an effective action of a split algebraic torus arises from a morphism of a pair of fixed pp-divisors.
+Actually, the morphism above arises rather from a pair of morphisms